sddevelopment-be/penguin-pragmatic-patterns/content/practices/efficient_async_communication.md

 +++
-title = "Write chat messages as mini-emails" author = "Stijn Dejongh" problem="People tend to wait for responses to chat messages before stating what they want, causing unneeded distractions." description = """
+title = "Write chat messages as mini-emails" author = "Stijn Dejongh" problem = "People tend to wait for responses to chat messages before stating what they want, causing unneeded distractions." description = """
 Write your messages with enough context for the recipient to prioritize them, keeping in mind they will be read and acted upon when it best suits your conversational partner.